SharePoint/sp-dev-docs/docs/general-development/machine-translation-services-in-sharepoint.md

 ## Using the Machine Translation Service server object model
 <a name="TranslationSvc_ServerOM"> </a>

-Applications that use the server object model must run directly on a server that is running SharePoint 2013.
+Applications that use the server object model must run directly on a server that is running SharePoint.
 For information about creating applications that can be hosted remotely, see  [Using the Machine Translation Services client object model](#TranslationSvc_UsingCSOM) later in this topic.
 The Machine Translation Service server object model resides in the **Microsoft.Office.TranslationServices** namespace, which is located in Microsoft.Office.TranslationServices.dll.